lunarmodules/Penlight/docs/penlight.md

     -- printxy.lua
     require 'pl'
     data.filter 'x,y where x > 3'

+It is common enough to have data files without headers of field names. `data.read` makes a special exception for such files if all fields are numeric.
+Since there are no column names to use in query expressions, you can use AWK-like column indexes, e.g. '$1,$2 where $1 > 3'.
+I have a little executable script on my system called `lf` which looks like this:

+    #!/usr/bin/env lua
+    require 'pl.data'.filter(arg[1])

+And it can be used generally as a filter command to extract columns from data.
+(The column specifications may be expressions or even constants.)

+    $ lf '$1,$5/10' < test.dat

+(As with AWK, please note the single-quotes used in this command; this prevents the shell trying to expand the column indexes.
+If you are on Windows, then you are fine, but it is still necessary to quote the expression in double-quotes so it is passed as one argument to your batch file.)

 As a tutorial resource, have a look at test-data.lua in the PL tests directory for other examples of use, plus comments.